 - A. General: The authority for all matters relating to section awards rests with each section.
 This includes decisions related to award selection criteria, design, purchase, and presentation. - B. Deadlines preceding the annual AAFS meeting: If sections desire to have staff assistance in the design and purchase of their awards, the specific requirements must be given to the staff by September 1.
 The names of all recipients must also be made available to the staff by September 15 for inclusion in various annual meeting publications. - C. Award Presentation: The sections may present awards during the annual section business meetings.
 The AAFS requests that immediately thereafter, the award recipient attend the annual business meeting with his/her plaque (thus, the entire AAFS can honor the section award winners).
-Photographic coverage will be provided by the AAFS. - V. Toxicology Section Awards The following Toxicology Section Awards may be given each year; however, it is not mandatory that each award be given every year.
+Photographic coverage will be provided by the AAFS.

+V. Toxicology Section Awards

+The following Toxicology Section Awards may be given each year; however, it is not mandatory that each award be given every year.
 Award recipients must be AAFS Members or Fellows in good standing.
 There is no membership requirement for scholarship recipients.

 Nomination for any of the awards must be made in writing to the section Awards and Scholarship Committee Chair by a Member or Fellow of the Toxicology Section.
-The nomination submission must include all necessary documentation of the nominee's qualifications and appropriate accomplishments including, but not limited to:
+The nomination submission will include all necessary documentation of the nominee's qualifications and appropriate accomplishments.
+Nominations made orally will not be accepted.
+Members of the Awards and Scholarship Committee may not make nominations.